ngoanhtien/booking-movies-ticket-be/memory-bank/progress.md

   - Error messages and success notifications are translated
   - Navigation elements, footer, and common UI components are translated
   - TypeScript errors in components using translations have been fixed
+- **MoMo Cinema booking flow analysis completed.**
+- **Memory Bank updated to reflect new plans for booking flow enhancements.**

 ## Known Issues
 - Some linter errors in TheaterLocations.tsx related to MenuItem imports
 - ~~MovieForm routes using placeholder props instead of actual data flow~~ (Resolved with MovieFormWrapper implementation)
+- ~~Backend startup failures due to Hibernate AnnotationException and QueryCreationException~~ (Resolved)
+- ~~Backend DDL errors due to NOT NULL constraint on `cinemas.address` with existing NULL data~~ (Resolved by making address nullable in Entity)
 - Booking form using mock data instead of API integration
 - Missing content for some placeholder components
 - Lack of proper error handling for offline mode